Source code for tropt.model.huggingface.encoder

 # ======================= Model logic =======================

-[docs] def set_inputs_from_tokens( self, templates: TextTemplates, # n_templates templates targets: Optional[Targets] = None, ) -> None: """Prepare and store the given templates in the inputs manager.""" assert isinstance(templates, list), "templates must be a string or a list of strings." # Build the input manager, that will allow combining with different triggers tok_ids = self._tokenizer(templates, add_special_tokens=True)["input_ids"] self._token_input_manager = HuggingFaceTokenInputManager( templates_ids=tok_ids, device=self.device, tokenizer=self._tokenizer, embed_func=self._embedding_layer, use_prefix_cache=False, # prefix caching is not meant for encoder-only architectures targets=targets, )
+[docs] def set_inputs_from_tokens( self, templates: TextTemplates, # n_templates templates targets: Optional[Targets] = None, ) -> None: """Prepare and store the given templates in the inputs manager.""" assert isinstance(templates, list), "templates must be a string or a list of strings." if targets is None: targets = Targets() # Build the input manager, that will allow combining with different triggers tok_ids = self._tokenizer(templates, add_special_tokens=True)["input_ids"] self._token_input_manager = HuggingFaceTokenInputManager( templates_ids=tok_ids, device=self.device, tokenizer=self._tokenizer, embed_func=self._embedding_layer, use_prefix_cache=False, # prefix caching is not meant for encoder-only architectures targets=targets, )

 # ----------------------- invoke_from_tokens -----------------------